tomduck/pandoc-fignos/README.md

-NEW: Pandoc-fignos now supports clever referencing!
+NEW: Pandoc-fignos supports clever referencing.
+Details below

-pandoc-fignos 0.12
+pandoc-fignos 0.13
 ==================

 *pandoc-fignos* is a [pandoc] filter for numbering figures and figure references in markdown documents.